 Sales Orders, once dispatched can be invoiced - this means that you will be able to send an invoice to a customer, and import the invoice into your accounting software.

-This article explains creating a Sales Order for a basic product, but you can find more information about Creating a Sales Order for Fashion Products, Creating a Sales Order for Batch and Serial Products, and Creating a Sale in Different Units of Measure.
+While this article explains how to create a Sales Order for a basic product, you can find more information about Creating a Sales Order for Fashion Products, Creating a Sales Order for Batch and Serial Products, and Creating a Sale in Different Units of Measure.